stereotype441/language/resources/type-system/inference.md

 - Let `m` be a constant reference to an instance of `bool` with value `b`.

-- The result of inferring `e` is `m`, with static type `bool`.
+- The result of inferring `e` is `m :: bool`.

 #### String Literals

-A string literal consists of a sequence of characters, where between each pair of adjacent characters a string interpolation may optionally appear.
-String interpolatoins can take one of three forms:
+A string literal consists of a sequence of components, each of which is either a literal character or a string interpolation.
+String interpolation can take one of three forms:

 - `$id`, where `id` is an identifier.